AshiteshSingh/AshiteshSingh/README.md

 Hi there, I'm Ashitesh Singh 👋

-I'm a Class 11 Commerce student from India, self-teaching Machine Learning to solve real-world business problems.
+I'm a Class 11 Commerce student from India, self-teaching Machine Learning to solve real-world business problems and i am a Gamer also.

 About Me: